 Other types of immunotherapy help the immune system recognize and destroy cancer cells.

 CAR-T: The newest type of treatment, chimeric antigen receptor T cell therapy, involves removing a sample of T cells, genetically reprogramming them to attack cancer cells and putting them back into the body.

 Stem cell transplant: Bone marrow contains stem cells that give rise to all types of blood cells.
 A patient’s cancerous blood cells are destroyed with radiation or chemotherapy and replaced with either preserved stem cells from the same individual or bone marrow from a donor.
 There is a risk that donor immune cells will attack the recipient’s tissues, known as graft-versus-host disease.

 Blood cancers are easier to treat than many other types of cancer that form solid tumors, and they can sometimes be put into long-term remission.
-New types of immunotherapy and CAR-T were first developed for leukemia and lymphoma, and some people respond very well to them.
+New types of immunotherapy, including CAR-T, were first developed for leukemia and lymphoma, and some people respond very well to them.
 A large number of clinical trials are underway to test experimental therapies for blood cancers.

 For more information about blood cancers, see the following resources:

 Last Revised: October 5, 2017